top of page

 3. Tell the truth (1 minute): “I’m triggered, and I want escape.”

-4. Do one recovery action (5 minutes): read, journal, pray, recovery call/text.
+4. Do one recovery action (5 minutes): read, journal, pray, or make a recovery call/text.

 5. Change location (immediately after): don’t stay parked where you’re tempted.